HanyangZhong/Hanyangzhong.github.io/index.md

 Here is **Hanyang Zhong (Hanyang, 钟翰扬)**.

 I am a second-year PhD candidate in the School of Electronic Engineering at the University of York in the UK.
-My research interests encompass large language models, multi-modality, trustworthy AI, computer vision, and robotics.
-I am currently conducting doctoral research under the supervision of Professor Mark Post, investigating the integration of large language models with underwater robots.
-Additionally, I was recently selected to serve as a Reviewer for the IEEE International Conference on Multimedia and Expo **(ICME)**.
+My research interests encompass Large Language Models, Multi-modality, 3D Reconstruction, SLAM and Embodied AI.
+I am currently conducting doctoral research under the supervision of Professor Mark Post, investigating the integration of large language models with robots and Multi-agent SLAM system.

 My background includes experience as a researcher in Professor Post's lab at York, where my focus has been on advancing the state-of-the-art in language model capabilities for robotic platforms.
-I have a passion for interdisciplinary research that bridges AI, robotics, and multimedia modalities.
+I have a passion for interdisciplinary research that bridges LLM, Embodied AI, and 3D Reconstruction.

 I would be delighted to discuss potential collaborations or my research in more detail.
 Please feel free to email me if you would like to connect further (hanyang.zhong@york.ac.uk).